innovationOUtside/vce-generic-guide/g-troubleshooting.md

 When running the `docker run` command, if you see the error message:

 `docker: Error response from daemon: Conflict.
-The container nameCONTAINERNAME is already in use by container "...".
+The container name CONTAINERNAME is already in use by container "...".
 You have to remove (or rename) that container to be able to reuse that name.`

 you have already created a container with that container name.
 You should be able to restart it using the command `docker restart CONTAINERNAME` or from the Docker Desktop.

 If you need to create a new instance of the container, delete the current instance by running the command `docker rm -f CONTAINERNAME` or using the Docker Desktop, and then try running the `docker run` command again.

+## Docker container hangs on startup or raises "out of space" error

+If the Docker container hangs on startup, or raises an "out of space" error, on the command line run the command: `docker system prune`.
+When prompted, accepting the request to continue will delete any stopped containers and cached Docker files.
+Restart the container.

 ## Recovering a Docker container after sleep